contactandyc/another-c-library/website/ebook/2-timing/index.md

 gcc test_timer.c -o test_timer
 ```

-If you did not want to use a Makefile to build test_timer, you could do so from the command line using the following command.
+If you do not want to use a Makefile to build test_timer, you could do so from the command line using the following command.

 ```
-gcc test_timer.c -o test_timer
+$ gcc test_timer.c -o test_timer
 ```

-The examples block will run every time because it does not have any dependencies, and examples are not a file that exists.
+The examples block will run every time because it does not have any dependencies, and examples is not a file that exists.
 If you were to create a file called examples, then the examples block would cease to run.
 By running `make`, you will effectively build test_timer if it needs to build and run the examples block.
-Running  `make clean` will clean up the binary.
+Running  `make clean` will clean up the binary file.
 You can run any block by specifying it. `make all` is equivalent to running `make`.
 If you just want to run the examples block, you can by running `make examples`.

 ## More accurately timing code

 In the last section, we explored how to time the reverse\_string function.
 In this section, we will explore how to time the function better.
 One thing you may have noticed is that there are a million calls to both `reverse_string` and `strcpy`.
 There is also the overhead of the loop.
-To do the timing correctly, we should have timed the `strcpy` and the loop and subtracted that from the loop, which has the reverse\_string function called.
+To do the timing correctly, we should have timed the `strcpy` and the loop then subtracted that from the loop that has the reverse\_string function called.

-The timing for the work in <i>illustrations/2_timing/2_timer</i> was:
+The timing for the work in <i>illustrations/2_timing/1_timer</i> was:

 ```
 $ make